bufbuild/protobuf-es/MANUAL.md

 locations: string[] = [];
 ```

-Repeated fields will have an empty array as a default value.
+Repeated fields have an empty array as the default value.

 ### Map fields